-Yuri grinned and walked into his older brother’s embrace, but when Boris’s knee jabbed him in the testicles, he collapsed to the floor, choking.
+Sheepishly, Yuri walked into his older brother’s embrace, but his grin died when the man’s knee jabbed him in the testicles.

 Tucked into a ball, the younger Kotko nodded fiercely.

 “We all must endure some discomfort,” Boris led his men into the waiting hall.
 “My Empress is gone, and I’ll never be comforted again.”
-He fixed a wary eye on the clock, its short arm, a delicately molded sea turtle, hovered over the five while the long arm, a galloping fox, inched past twelve.
+His wary eye noticed the clock, its short arm, a molded sea turtle, hovered over the five while the long arm, a galloping fox, inched past twelve.
 “Mark the time of her death,”

 “Of course, Duke Kotko,” Tatiana Karel approached from the far end of the hall, a raven-haired beauty too thin for his tastes.

-“Inform Wram the Younger that our Empress is dead,” he added before lending a thought to their other farc guest.
-“Inform her lovely wife, Miss Ilo, that she’s to dine with us after sundown, to mourn our Empress.”
+“Inform Wram the Younger that our Empress is dead,” said Boris, lending a thought to their other farc guest.
+“Inform her wife, Miss Ilo, that she’s to dine with us after sundown to mourn our Empress.”

 “Yes, Duke Kotko,” said Tatiana with a bow.

-Boris turned to find Pasha missing; the man likely stayed behind to help wrap Juliana’s body.
+Boris turned to find Pasha had remained to help wrap Juliana’s body.

 “Take my Pascha with you, Tati,” he said.
 “A gift for your service.”